"Light of the Home" Mothers, They are Special

-My mother-in-law's parents were immigrant from Greece.
-They could not speak English but try hard to study and learn to be an American.
+My mother-in-law's parents were immigrants from Greece.
+They could not speak English well, but worked hard to study and learn to be an American.

 I would like to share with you my husband's creative writing in school that he wrote about his mother.

 Tribute to a Saver Mom